atteneder/glTFast/Documentation~/UpgradeGuides.md

 # Upgrade Guides

-These guides will help you upgrade your project to use the latest version of glTFast.
-If you still encounter problems, help us improving this guide and glTFast in general by reaching out by raising an issue.
+These guides will help you upgrade your project to use the latest version of *Unity glTFast*.
+If you still encounter problems, help us improving this guide and *Unity glTFast* in general by reaching out by raising an issue.

 ## Upgrade to 5.0